cvut/qtrvsim/README.md

 ## Advanced functionalities

-**THIS PART IS FROM MIPS EDITION AND HAS NOT BEEN TESTED ON RISC-V**

 ### Peripherals

 The simulator implements emulation of two peripherals for now.
-Base addresses are selected such way that they are accessible by 16 immediate offset which uses register 0 (`zero`) as base.

 The first is simple serial port (UART).
 It support transmission (Tx) and reception (Rx).
 Receiver status register (`SERP_RX_ST_REG`)